Leave (most of) the Leaves

 Record and Adjust: Keep notes on what you observe.
 Track insect activity, soil texture, and the health of young plants.
 The feedback will guide you in future seasons.

-Perfection is impossible.
+Final thoughts: perfection is impossible.
 Leaving some leaf litter benefits soil organisms, but clearing sections protects tender plants.
 Choosing what to keep or remove is not a failure of principle; we are doing the best we can for local conditions with what we have to give at any particular time.

 Return to the Gardenwell Journal